About me

 Look at things differently and things begin to look different.

 Born in the winter of 1952, I am the youngest of four children.
 My mother was an elementary school teacher and my father a Presbyterian minister.
-I always watched my father design, build and create whatever was needed to make something work . . . and I learned from my mother to see the beauty in all things and all people.
+I always watched-and helped-my father design, build and create whatever was needed to make something work.
+From my mother I learned to see the beauty in all things and all people.
 This experience, I am certain, is what inspires and motivates me.

-I never had formal art training, but as a child I was always taking things apart so perhaps this began my study of form, structure and design.
-Most assuredly, my studies did not include reassembling what I took apart!
+I never had formal art or design training, but as a child I was always taking things apart so early began my study of form, structure and design.

 After graduating from Tufts University in 1974 and the University of Pittsburgh Law School in 1978, I began law practice in Washington, DC continued in Chicago IL and ended in Wilmington DE.
 Circumstances were such that I retired in 2007.

-When sculpting, I TIG weld, arc weld, gas weld, anneal, forge, grind, machine, drill, carve, file, sand and polish to create the pieces you see here on my website.
+When sculpting, I TIG weld, gas weld, anneal, forge, grind, machine, drill, carve, file, sand and polish to create the pieces you see here on my website.
 Sometimes I make my own tools for use on a particular sculpture.
 Most of my work is representational, but as the images reveal, my sculptures vary greatly in genre.
-I think I’d go mad if I had to work in only one medium, use a single technique or specialize in a specific style.
+I’d go mad if I had to work in only one medium, technique or specific style.

-When I paint, I prefer oils to acrylics because I see the natural light, hues and tones in the oil more than I see it in the acrylics–but that’s probably just me.
-Also, I like the smell of oils as it reminds me of the linseed oil aroma I got whenever in my dad’s shop.
+When I painted, I preferred oils to acrylics because I see the natural light, hues and tones in the oil more than I see it in the acrylics.
+Also, I like the smell of oils as it reminds me of the linseed oil aroma from my dad’s shop.

 I am married and my wife, Sarah, is a writer and teaches yoga.
 Together we have three sons–Dan, Pete and Will–of whom we are immensely proud as they are our greatest creations.